N. Subba Rao Pantulu: Literary Interests

-Political Activities
+Political activities

-Pantulu was involved in politics from his early life.
+Pantulu was involved in politics from his early life, and aligned with the Mylapore clique.
 He served as the first Chairman of the Rajahmundry municipality.
 He attended the first session of the Indian National Congress held at Bombay in 1885.
 In 1892, he was elected as a member of the Madras Legislative Council.
 In 1894, he presided over the annual session of the Krishna District Association.
 In the following year he established the Godavari District Association.
 He presided over the annual session of the Madras Provincial Conference held at Visakhapatnam on 5 June 1907.

 Indian Independence Movement

 Subbarao was a moderate by conviction.
 He did not support the activists of the extremists.
 At the same time, he supported the Swadeshi Movement as it fostered the growth of indigenous industries.
 Along with C.Y.
 Chintamani he toured the coastal Andhra districts to propagate Swadeshi.
 Pantulu was elected as the General Secretary of the Indian National Congress in 1914 and remained in that position till 1917.
 When the Andhra Mahasabha held its second session at Vijayawada on 11 April 1914, Pantulu presided over the meeting in which he demanded a separate Andhra state for Telugu-speaking people of Madras Presidency.
-This resulted in the formation of the Andhra Congress Council on 22 January 1918 with Pantulu as its first President and Konda Venkatappaiah as its Secretary.
+This resulted in the formation of the Andhra Congress Council on 22 January 1918 with Pantulu as its first President and Konda Venkatappayya as its Secretary.